COMBINE-lab/measuresmatter/blog/union_intersection_response/overview.md

         - Data set: genentech data.
 (TODO: put a link)
     - **Action item**: write up some examples with real annotations where unequal coverage will bias your estimates
+    - **Action item** (*theoretical*): One of the benefits of the "isoform normalization" approach (perhaps we should suggest a different name) is that the sampling, itself, happens at the level of individual transcripts.
+This means that it makes more sense (and is likely much more accurate) to learn bias models at the whole-transcript level rather than at the intersection level.
+This suggests that more effective bias correction can be done when considering entire isoforms as opposed to intersecting genomic regions.

+- **Information available to union-intersection vs. isoform**: The union-intersection model *ignores* any information that is not unique to a particular gene.
+This choice seems particularly problematic in the case of overlapping genes where the isoform-based approach can potentially incorporate much more information into the inference than the intersection based method.
+Perhaps we can highlight an analysis of some genes to explore how what differences appear in this situation.

 - **Sequencing depth**
     - (TODO)